Champeta, el ritmo de la Tierra

-Champeta, el ritmo de la Tierra is an upcoming Colombian comedy-drama streaming television series for children and adolescents, which is produced by Vista Productions for The Walt Disney Company.
-In Latin America, the ten-part first season of the series is expected to be released on Disney+.
+Champeta, el ritmo de la Tierra (English: Champeta, The Rhythm of the Earth) is a Colombian comedy-drama television series for children and adolescents, which is produced by Vista Productions for The Walt Disney Company.
+In Latin America, the series became a Disney Channel original series, which premiered on February 3, 2025.

 Plot

 Fatimah and Duma come from two completely different worlds.
 Near the Colombian Caribbean coast, the two young people fall in love while dancing Champeta together in the streets of Barrio de la Bahía.
 Not far away also lives Elías, an enigmatic elderly man who knows about the mysterious power emanating from the rhythm of the local champetas.
 Chosen by this ancient power of the earth, Fatimah and Duma receive supernatural powers which they awaken when their feet touch the ground to the rhythm of the champeta.
 This power was given to the two to save the earth from a powerful and ruthless corporation that not only harms the environment, but also threatens the lives of all beings.
 Together with their friends and allies, Fatimah and Duma develop their skills and fight together for the preservation of Barrio de la Bahía and the whole of the earth.